baxter07/django-ajax-views/docs/setup.rst

 Using the prefix ``cs!`` tells RequireJS to load a coffeescript file.
 The following initializes the ``ajaxviews.App`` and configures it to load all views and the middleware as coffeescript modules.
-To execute a user defined ``middleware`` on every request specify the file name without extension in the config.
+To execute a user defined ``middleware`` on every request, specify the file name without extension in the config.

 .. code-block:: coffeescript
    :caption: app.coffee
    :name: client application
-   :linenos:

     define ['ajaxviews'], (ajaxviews) ->
       App = ajaxviews.App